Written by: Kaleido

 NO. Unlike a registered retirement savings plan (RRSP), there is no deadline to make contributions to an RESP before you file your tax return.
 However, if your financial situation allows it, we recommend you invest as much as you can before the end of a given calendar year (December 31st) to maximize the government grants to which your beneficiary is entitled1.

 NO. The contributions made to a registered education savings plan (RESP) for your child are not deductible for tax purposes.
 However, they entitle your child to generous grants from the Government of Canada.
 Several provincial governments also offer RESP grants, the government of Quebec being among these.

-In Quebec, every dollar invested in an RESP could be increased by 30% to 60% thanks to the combined federal and provincial grants.
+In Quebec, every dollar invested in an RESP could be increased by 30 to 60% thanks to the combined federal and provincial grants.
 Your child could be eligible to receive up to $7,200 from the Canada Education Savings Grant (CESG), up to $3,600 from the Quebec Education Savings Incentive (QESI) and up to $2,000 from the Canada Learning Bond (CLB).
-That’s a combined total of $12,800* to which your child could be entitled2 if you live in Quebec!
+That’s a combined total of $12,8001 to which your child could be entitled2 if you live in Quebec!

 NO. The RESP is an investment vehicle that allows you to save money and see it grow tax-free.
 The contributions you make to your plan are not taxable income at the time these are returned to you, the subscriber.
 The investment income, for its part, is not taxable until it is withdrawn from the RESP and paid as educational assistance payments (EAPs) to the beneficiary.

 The EAPs made to the beneficiary cover any type of education-related expense3 (tuition, rent, groceries, etc.).
 These are taxable in the hands of the beneficiary (and not the subscriber) at his or her marginal tax rate.
 As most students have a low income, beneficiaries are likely to pay very little or no tax.